 Apigee Sense Protection: Act on Threats to Your APIs

-Our customers expose critical business function via APIs, so API security is a significant concern.
+Our customers expose critical business functions via APIs, so API security is a significant concern.
 They want the ability to take action without delay when APIs are abused.
 Apigee Sense collects, analyzes, detects, and provides a dashboard showing abuse of APIs managed using Apigee Edge.

 The Sense Protection feature completes the “CAVA” (collect, analyze, visualize, and act) lifecycle.
 It enables an Apigee Sense customer to act on detected abuse and to selectively stop abusive API traffic.